Construcciones y Auxiliar de Ferrocarriles: Subsidiaries

 CAF U.S.A., a wholly owned subsidiary of CAF, was incorporated in 1998 and is based in Elmira, New York.
 It manufactures rolling stock for the North American market at a plant in Elmira that the company acquired from ADtranz in 2000.
 The company from Beasain continued its expansion during the third millennium.

 On 24 May 2019, it announced the acquisition of the Swedish company Euromaint at a cost of circa €80 million, following other international contracts to supply Flemish and English railway and underground networks in 2017.

 CAF Rolling Stock U.K. Ltd. is the CAF subsidiary in the United Kingdom.
 Its factory is based at Celtic Springs Business Park, at Llanwern steelworks near Newport, Wales as a result of an agreement made between CAF and the Welsh Government.
 The Newport factory has built stock for Transport for Wales, Arriva Rail North, the Docklands Light Railway, and potentially High Speed 2 if CAF win the bid process.
 They also donated £150,000 to the Conservative Party.

 CAF Signalling was fined in 2021 with 1.7 million euros by the Spanish commission on markets and competition because of its participation in a cartel with other 7 international companies which colluded in tenders over Spanish rail infrastructure.

-Political activity

-During the 2019 United Kingdom general election, CAF Rail UK Limited made a donation of £50,000 to the Conservative Party.

-United Nations blacklisting

-In 2019, CAF was referred to Spain's OECD National Contact Point for a violation of the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
-As part of the 'TransJerusalem J-Net' consortium with Israeli company Shapir Engineering and Industry, who are on the United Nations Human Rights Council list of companies that benefit from the Israeli occupation of Palestinian territories, CAF won a tender by the Israeli Ministry of Transport and Road Safety to supply railway equipment and to build, extend and operate light rail lines from Jerusalem to nearby Israeli settlements within the West Bank.

-In 2025, reports by Amnesty International and United Nations rapporteur Francesca Albanese condemned CAF's involvement in the Jerusalem Light Rail project.
-In October 2025, CAF was formally listed by the Office of the United Nations High Commissioner for Human Rights as being a company conducting business in Israeli settlements within the occupied Palestinian territories.